MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/manage-data-compliance.md

 2. To prevent deleted data from being available in exported data, select **Hard Delete**.
 Or, to enable deleted data to appear in exported data, select **Soft Delete**.

     Data can be permanently deleted by using the Developer API.
-For information, see the [Developer API](https://go.microsoft.com/fwlink/?linkid=874797) on the Yammer Developer Center.
+For information, see  [Develop apps for Yammer](https://go.microsoft.com/fwlink/?linkid=874797).

 <a name="ContentMode"> </a>
 ## Content mode